Home / OLSAS Application Guide / OLSAS – University of Windsor

 Detroit Mercy Law requires applicants to submit a Supplemental Application Form, which must be completed and uploaded through your OLSAS application.
 Please explain why you are interested in a transnational legal education.

-6. Detroit Mercy Law Supplemental Application Form (found in the application and uploaded via Secure Applicant Messaging [SAM])
+The Detroit Mercy Law Supplemental Application Form (found in the application and uploaded via Secure Applicant Messaging [SAM]) is required to apply to the Dual JD Program.

 Dual JD Application Deadline